-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Which stakeholders are affected? (e.g. employees, community, suppliers, government, vulnerable groups) Management Approach What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) projects, programs, and initiatives do you have to manage the material topic?
 Not Applicable Not Applicable Not Applicable What are the Risk/s Identified?
 Identify risk/s related to material topic of the organization Which stakeholders are affected?
 Management Approach Not Applicable Not Applicable Not Applicable What are the Opportunity/ies Identified?
 Identify the opportunity/ies related to material topic of the organization Which stakeholders are affected?
 Management Approach Not Applicable Not Applicable Not Applicable